satya-thirumani/bigg-boss-data-set/README.md

 - Season Start Date - Season start date
 - Season End Date - Season last day or Finale day
 - Host Name - Name of the host (who hosted most of the weekend episodes)
+- Guest Host Name - Name of the guest/temporary host
 - Prize Money (INR) - Total prize money in INR
 - Broadcasted By - Channel name who has broadcasted the season (in India)
 - Average TRP - Average TV TRP of the season
-- Number of Evictions Faced - Number of Evictions Faced by the Bigg Boss house mate
+- Number of Evictions Faced - Number of Evictions Faced by the Bigg Boss housemate
 - Number of re-entries - Number of reentries into the house, in the same season (not fake evictions & secret room)
 - Number of times elected as Captain - Number of times/weeks elected as Captain
-- Social Media Popularity - Popularity in Social media (1 - lowest, 10 - highest)
+- Social Media Popularity - Popularity in Social media (1 - lowest, 10 - highest) during the show
 - Finalist - Whether entered into final or not (0 - No, 1 - Yes)
 - Winner - Winner or not (1 - winner, 0 - otherwise)